 To succeed in this game, brands must focus their attention on three critical areas: multi-channel presence, customer service, and overall customer experience.

 3. Customer service must be at the same level as its customers

 76% of customer service professionals agree that customers are more experienced and better informed than before.
-(State of Customer Service in 2019 - Hubspot)
+(State of Customer Service - Hubspot)